Thinking About Taking Money From Your 401(k)? Here’s What You Should Know

 Another option?
 Simply leave the funds where they are — as long as your company allows it.
 (If you’ve only worked there a short time or your account totals less than $5,000, they may force you to take it with you.)

-Different 401(k) plans have different policies, fees and investment options, so if you’re happy with what your former company offers, you might let the money languish there and continue growing.
+Different 401(k) plans have different policies, fees and investment options, so if you’re happy with what your former company offers, you might leave the money there and continue growing.

-Of course, if you switch jobs, say, 10 times in your life and take this tack at each turn, you’ll end up with a scattered mess of a retirement portfolio — and as discussed above, you won’t be able to take full advantage of the age 55 rule.
+Of course, if you switch jobs, say, 10 times in your life and take this tack at each turn, you’ll end up with a scattered mess of a retirement portfolio.

 Taking advantage of your company’s 401(k) plan is one of the very best ways to set yourself up for a comfortable retirement.
 These investment accounts carry lots of special incentives, including high contribution maximums as well as their tax-deferrable status.